Sterling holds near three-month high despite Scottish referendum talk

-LONDON, Nov 27 (Reuters) - Sterling hovered near its three month high on Friday, brushing off fresh talk of a Scottish independence referendum that could wrench apart the United Kingdom after Brexit.
+LONDON (Reuters) - Sterling edged down on Friday but remains near a three-month high, brushing off fresh talk of a Scottish independence referendum that could wrench apart the United Kingdom after Brexit.

-Scots voted 55-45 percent against independence in a 2014 referendum but both Brexit and the British government’s handling of the COVID-19 crisis have bolstered support for independence among Scots.

-Weakness in the U.S. dollar amid thin trading due to the Thanksgiving holiday further bolstered sterling, which has crept to a three-month high in recent days on optimism over Brexit talks between Britain and the European Union.
+Weakness in the U.S. dollar amid thin trading due to the Thanksgiving holiday bolstered sterling, which has approached its September high of $1.34 recently on optimism over Brexit talks between Britain and the European Union.

+Scots voted 55-45% against independence in a 2014 referendum but both Brexit and the British government’s handling of the COVID-19 crisis have boosted support for independence among Scots.

-With five weeks left of a transition period before Britain leaves the bloc, markets anticipate a deal can be struck even though stumbling blocks remain.
+With five weeks left of a transition period before Britain leaves the EU, markets anticipate a deal can be struck even though stumbling blocks remain.

+Both sides are calling on the other to compromise over fishing, state aid and how to resolve any future disputes.

 Analysts cautioned that the pound could be in for a bumpy ride in the months ahead despite its current strength, as the twin threats of Brexit and the Scottish vote crystallise.